 The Scissors Cut is a fantastic card flourish that you can master with flare and finesse.
 It is a lovely move that will propel you in a completely new direction in your cardistry journey.

-Its very similar to the Charlier cut but the starting grip is slightly different.
+It is very similar to the Charlier cut but the starting grip is slightly different.

-You need to hold the deck of cards between your thumb and middle and ring finger (2nd and 3rd). the pointer (1st) finger rests on the top while the pinky is on the bottom.
+You need to hold the deck of cards between your thumb and middle and ring finger (2nd and 3rd).
+The pointer (1st) finger rests on the top while the pinky is on the bottom.

 Have fun and practice, practice and practice some more.